Normative Language and Conventions¶

 Digital Credential |

 A signed set of Attributes encapsulated in a specific data format, such as mdoc format specified in [ISO 18013-5] or the SD-JWT VC format specified in [SD-JWT-VC].
-This may be a Personal Identification Data (PID), (Qualified) Electronic Attestation of Attribute ((Q)EAA).
-[Revised from ARF v1.4] |
+This may be a Personal Identification Data (PID), (Qualified) Electronic Attestation of Attribute ((Q)EAA). |

-Differences with ARF: The definition from ARF restricts the data format to mdoc and SD-JWT VC.
-For the scope of the Trust Model, a Digital Credential definition should be neutral on the format.
-ARF alternative terms: Electronic Attestation, Attestation.
-Other alternative terms: Verifiable Credential, Digital Attestation. |
+Differences: The definition from ARF restricts the data format to mdoc and SD-JWT VC.
+A Digital Credential definition should be neutral on the format.

 Organizational Entity |